Hardware-efficient entangled measurements for variational quantum algorithms: Results

-Finally, to study the performance of the HEEM grouping in a practical scenario, we have run noisy simulations and an NISQ experiment of the VQE for the H$_2$O molecule at its bond distance.
-We freeze the core and remove an unoccupied orbital to reduce the number of theoretical qubits to 8.
-Figure~\ref{fig:VQE_result} a) shows the mean energy per iteration of 240 instances of noisy simulations of VQE using TPB, EM, and HEEM.
-They were carried out using the noise model and the connectivity of \emph{ibmq\_montreal}, provided by IBM-Q \cite{IBMQ}.
-The variational form is composed of 2 layers of local gates and 1 layer of CNOT between the physically connected qubits.
+Finally, to study the performance of the HEEM grouping in a practical scenario, we have run noisy simulations and a NISQ experiment of the VQE for the H$_2$O molecule at its bond distance.
+The Hamiltonian was constructed by the parity map from the fermionic Hamiltonian on STO3G basis.
+In addition, we freeze the core and remove unoccupied orbitals of the H$_2$O molecule to reduce the number of theoretical qubits to 8, so that the minimum energy is given by $-13.9$~Ha.
+Figure~\ref{fig:VQE_result} a) shows the mean energy per iteration of 240 instances of noisy VQE simulations using TPB, EM and HEEM.
+They were carried out using the noise model and the connectivity of \textit{ibmq\_montreal}, provided by IBM-Q \cite{IBMQ}.
+The variational ansatz is composed of 2 layers of local gates and 1 layer of CNOT between the physically connected qubits (see Appendix~\ref{variational_circuit} \cite{suppl}).
+The minimum energy attainable with this ansatz is $-12.3$~Ha.
 The groups used for HEEM correspond to the best groups obtained among the three proposed algorithms.
-We can see that the grouping scheme with better performance is HEEM, achieving energies below $-12.0$ Ha after 200 iterations, while neither TPB nor EM reach this value in 300 iterations.
+We can see that the better performance grouping scheme is HEEM, achieving energies below $-12.0$~Ha after 200 iterations, while neither TPB nor EM reaches this value in 300 iterations.
 The inset of Fig.~\ref{fig:VQE_result} a) shows the mean energy in terms of the number of circuits.
-We can see that the HEEM grouping achieves an energy below $-12.0$ Ha with about $1200$ circuits, while TPB and EM only attain $-11.6$ Ha and $-11.2$ Ha, respectively.
-This means that HEEM allows us to obtain the same results as the previous approaches but with fewer circuits.
-Figure~\ref{fig:VQE_result}~b) shows the experimental implementation of VQE for the H$_2$O with TPB, EM, and HEEM.
-The experiment was carried out on the first 8 qubits of the device \emph{ibmq\_guadalupe}.
-This is a quantum device of 16-qubits, 32 of quantum volume, and $1.245\times 10^{-2}$ of average error in the CNOT gates.
-We can see that the experimental results agree with what was expected from the simulations; that is, HEEM delivers an energy better than that of TPB and EM at the same number of iterations and using the same number of circuits.
-The time it took for each experiment was 3.8 hours with TPB, 4.4 hours with EM, and 2.7 hours with HEEM.
-Thus, HEEM provides a speed-up with respect to the other grouping approaches in real hardware.
+We can see that the HEEM grouping achieves energy below $-12.0$~Ha with about $1200$ circuits, while TPB and EM only attain $-11.6$~Ha and $-11.2$~Ha, respectively.
+This means that HEEM allows us to obtain the same results as the previous approaches, but with fewer circuits.